 Every business will get its share of negative reviews; it's inevitable.
 Unfortunately, those reviews can and will damage your business.

-If they see negative reviews online, 86% of potential customers will think twice about visiting you
+86% of potential customers will think twice about visiting you if they see negative reviews online.

 That means your goal in dealing with negative reviews can't just be about winning back the reviewer.
 It has to be about demonstrating to everyone else that they can trust you to fix any issues that come up.

 Luckily, there are simple rules for turning a negative review around.
 Below, you'll find the secret to combating potential customers' hesitation.

 Food Safety HACCP for Retail Food Establishments (16 Hour)

 Sign up for our HACCP food safety course to meet your training requirements.

 Food and Beverage Takeout, Pickup, and Delivery (Managers)

 Managers learn how to lower the risk of spreading illnesses.

 Get prepared for your food manager exam by enrolling in our food safety course.